uraimo/buildSwiftOnARM/README.md

 Derived from [package-swift](https://github.com/iachievedit/package-swift) by [@iachievedit](https://twitter.com/iachievedit), some patches from [swift-arm](https://github.com/swift-arm/) by [@hpux735](https://twitter.com/hpux735).

+Currently this project builds Swift 3.1 (see #4) but only on Ubuntu Mate 16.04, [check out the 3.0.2 tag](https://github.com/uraimo/buildSwiftOnARM/tree/3.0.2) for the previous version, that worked on both Ubuntu 16.04 and Raspbian.
+SPM will compile correctly only on Ubuntu.

+The scripts:

+- clone.sh - Install dependencies and clones the main Swift repository and all the related projects

+- checkoutRelease.sh - Resets all repos, updates them, checks out a specific tag (3.1 at the moment) and apply the patches

+- build.sh - Build

 - clean.sh - Clean all build artifacts

-- clone.sh - Clone the main Swift repository and all the related projects

-- checkoutRelease.sh - Reset all repos, updates them, check out a specific tag (3.1 at the moment) and apply the patches

-- build.sh - Build

 ## Building instructions

-**Update 3/17:** Currently 3.1 builds only with Ubuntu 16.04, check out the 3.0.2 tag for the previous version, that works on both Ubuntu and Raspbian.
-SPM will compile correctly only on Ubuntu.

 First of all, use a suitably sized sd-card, at least 16Gb in size.